Havet57/P5_BLOG_PHP/README.md

   composer install
 ```

+## Database

+Please create a mysql database with utf8_general_ci.
+Then please upload the `database.sql` to your newly created database.

 ## Environment Variables

 To run this project, you must update the `config/database.json` with your database values (host, user, password, dbname).